 What does it cost?

-Scout is $2,500/mo, Shield is $5,000/mo, Arsenal is $10,000/mo.
+Scout is $2,500/mo.
+Shield is $5,000/mo.
+Arsenal is $10,000/mo.
 Annual prepay takes 10% off.
-No hourly meter, no surprise invoices.
+No meter.
+No surprise invoices.

 Why not wait until we raise?